 Export the certificate with Exchange Admin Center

-Log into Exchange Admin Center.
-It doesn’t have to be the server your created your request on.
+Log in to the Exchange Admin Center.
+It doesn’t have to be the server you created your request on.

 It will take a few seconds for the key to save to the location specified.

 The export process via PowerShell is a little more involved.
 The command Export-ExchangeCertificate uses the thumbprint of the certificate versus the friendly name.
 This means we will have to run Get-ExchangeCertificate to list all our thumbprints.